 Step 1: Make a Great Introduction

 Right from the front page to your introductory statement, leave a great impression.
 Your name, class, date of the internship, and other key factors should be stated in the introduction.
 Why so?
 Such details separate your report from the other students who are also submitting their internship reports.
-Don’t forget a brief background or describe the nature of work from your internship here.
+Don’t forget a Sample brief background or describe the nature of work from your internship here.
 And the key to an excellent introduction is to introduce yourself and relate it to your field experience.

 Step 2: Describe Your Strengths